Important Deadline and Information

 - Company’s permissible investments at year end

-- Company’s average daily outstanding transmission liability for December 2016
+- Company’s company-wide average daily outstanding transmission liability for the month of December 2017

-- You will be required to confirm that your financial statements, material changes (if applicable), list of locations (if applicable), were uploaded into NMLS
+- You will be required to confirm that your financial statements, material changes (if applicable), list of locations (if applicable), are up to date in NMLS

 - Attest to the accuracy of your report